TreeScaper/CloudforestDocker/docker_dev.md

 ![](DockerOverview.png)

 The CloudForest application is a Docker container of a linux-based web application.
-It can run on any OS that supports Docker engine (Windows, Linux and MacOS) and it will behave the same across all OS platforms.
+It can run on any OS that supports Docker engine (Windows, Linux and macOS) and it will behave the same across all OS platforms.

 Users access CloudForest via their web browser.
 From the browser, data files can be uploaded to and downloaded from CloudForest.
 Job runs occur within the running container.
 That is, even when a user is accessing CloudForest from a Windows computer, CLVTreescaper will run within a linux virtual machine.